-The Coronavirus (COVID-19) crisis continues to create challenges for the tourism and hospitality industry, which also includes the USA's riverboat cruise ships deployed on Ohio and Mississippi rivers.
+The pandemic continues to create challenges for the tourism and hospitality industry, which also includes the USA's riverboat cruise ships deployed on Ohio and Mississippi rivers.

 While American Queen is based in the Midwest, American Empress operates in the USA's Pacific Northwest (Columbia and Snake rivers).
 The operation is headquartered in Indiana.